amperity/lein-monolith/README.md

 - `:subtree` only iterate over subprojects which are direct or transitive dependencies of the current project.
+- `:report` show a detailed timing report after the tasks finish executing.
+- `:parallel` run subproject tasks concurrently, up to the number of specified threads.
 - `:start` begin iterating at the given project instead of the beginning of the list.
 Useful for resuming halted iterations.
 - `:select` apply a _project selector_ from the monolith configuration to filter